hikeventures/hikeventures.github.io/_posts/reviews/2016-08-03-Marmot-Force-UL-2P.markdown

 <!--more-->

 ## Initial thoughts
 My first thoughts were that the tent is very light but also found that one peg was missing and that a small piece of the inner tent mesh was a bit distorted.
 I was a bit worried that the inner tent may not survive one week in the wilderness.
 The fabric of the tent is quite thin and I was considering using an additional tent footprint under the tent to avoid getting holes into the tent floor.
-However, I decided to use the tent without the additional tent footprint to test the durability of the tent floor. {% include disclaimer.html %}
+However, I decided to use the tent without the additional tent footprint to test the durability of the tent floor.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28408877980/in/photolist-KjpfA5-KKxqrB-KjpeSm-KjpegS-KjpdNs-KAbyAW-Kjpe1b-KAbydb-KKxnAB-Kjpddj-JNYpty-KAE8HH-JLZkAy-KhoVF3-KAE83V-KyaYFJ" title="Hiking and Packrafting in Kaldoaivi Wilderness Area Finland"><img src="https://c5.staticflickr.com/9/8664/28408877980_66faf6d0b7_b.jpg" width="683" height="1024" alt="Marmot Force UL 2P Test"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>